matn7/CS-Notes/src/main/java/basic_java/hearts/JMM.md

     - Synchronization actions:
         - Volatile read: Reading a volatile variable.
         - Volatile write: Writing a volatile variable.
-        - Lock.
-Locking a monitor.
+        - Lock: Locking a monitor.
-        - Unlock.
-Unlocking a monitor.
+        - Unlock: Unlocking a monitor.
         - The (synthetic) first and last actions of a thread.
         - Actions that start a thread or detect that a thread has terminated.
-    - External Actions.
-An action that has a result that depends on the environment in which the program.
+    - External Actions: An action that has a result that depends on the environment in which the program.
     - Thread divergence actions.
 These model the behavior of certain kinds of infinite loop.

-### Program Order and Synchronization Order.
+### Program Order and Synchronization Order

 - These two orderings govern the execution of statements in a Java.
 - Program order describes the order of statement execution within a single thread.